Rajte123/AgriMizo-Solution/README.md

 This repository contains machine learning-based solutions for enhancing agricultural productivity, specifically focused on the state of Mizoram, India.
 It includes:

-✅ Crop Recommendation System
+✅ Crop Recommendation System for Mizoram

-✅ Plant Disease Detection System
+✅ Plant Disease Detection System for Mizoram

 ✅ Weather Forecasting Web App for Mizoram